pedro-varela1/Spaceship_Titanic-Kaggle_Competition/README.md

 ## Model Creation
 A Sequential model is created with the following layers:

-- Dense layer with 64 units and ReLU activation function
+- Dense layer with 6 units and ReLU activation function
-- Dropout layer with 0.2 rate
-- Dense layer with 64 units and ReLU activation function
+- Dense layer with 6 units and ReLU activation function
-- Dropout layer with 0.2 rate
 - Dense layer with 1 unit and sigmoid activation function

 The optimizer used is Adam and binary cross-entropy is used as the loss function.
 The accuracy is used as the metric.

 ## Model Training
-The model is trained with 100 epochs and a batch size of 32.
-The training data is split into 80:20 for training and validation data.
+The model is trained with 50 epochs.

 ## Model Evaluation
 The model is evaluated on the validation data using the evaluate function.
 The model is also evaluated on the test data and the predictions are saved in a CSV file.

 ## Conclusion
 This Jupyter Notebook provides a complete solution to the Spaceship Titanic Kaggle Competition.
-It achieves an accuracy of 84% on the validation data and 78% on the test data.
+It achieves an accuracy of 74% on the validation data.